-Our series of winter work parties have now begun, They usually take place on the third Sunday of the month, and the usual starting location is Snarestone Wharf, from around 10.15am.
+Our work parties usually take place on the third Sunday of the month, and the usual starting location is Snarestone Wharf, Quarry Lane, Snarestone (sat nav postcode DE12 7DD), or Ilott Wharf, Bosworth Road (Google map ref.
+52.696407-1.484737) from around 10:00 a.m.

 We hold informal work parties most Wednesdays at Snarestone Wharf, from approx 10.15 am to early afternoon.
 There are usually plenty of jobs to be done – including grass cutting, weeding, keeping the site tidy, sorting bric-a-brac, putting up notices, maintaining our sheds, etc. Very informal but rewarding.
 If you would like to join us – you would be most welcome.

 Please call Rod Smith on 01530 833307 or David Watts 01455 846007 for details